Know It All! – General Garage Door Opener Mechanism

 You can lock your garage door, manually and via an application, to prevent remotes from opening your garage.
 This feature is particularly handy for long getaways or vacations.

-With all of its handy features, the automatic garage door opener has come a long way since its 1926 birth in Hartford City, Indiana.
-It is safe to say that with new technological advancements, garage door openers may in the future boast even more practical characteristics!
+With its handy features, the automatic garage door opener has come a long way since its 1926 birth in Hartford City, Indiana.
+It is safe to say that with new technological advancements, garage door openers may, in the future, boast even more practical characteristics!
 Let us know if you have any questions!

 The Advantage Garage Door Team